 - Can more easily separate components you don’t want near each other (i.e. a sensitive component near the heat source of a grill)

-It’s common that the request you make to a hinge manufacturer requires a custom solution.
+Custom solutions are common for most requests made to a hinge manufacturer.
 Work with a manufacturer that can incorporate any needed counterbalance springs directly into your existing system.

 - Bearing for the sprocket